Financial Planning is an all-encompassing comprehensive process that includes several components such as:

 - CFP professionals are also held to ongoing rigorous standards through FPSC’s continuing education requirements and enforcement processes.

 Why is it important for an individual to work with a CFP professional?

-“In order for a financial adviser to address a family’s investment, insurance, tax, estate planning, and retirement planning needs, a financial adviser must be able to demonstrate that they have the expertise, knowledge, commitment and higher standard of trust.
-A financial adviser who is a CFP Professional, has successfully combined years of industry experience with several hours of rigorous exams, annual continued education requirements and balanced this with the emotional elements inherit with wealth planning.
+“In order for a financial advisor to address a family’s investment, insurance, tax, estate planning, and retirement planning needs, a financial advisor must be able to demonstrate that they have the expertise, knowledge, commitment and higher standard of trust.
+A financial advisor who is a CFP Professional, has successfully combined years of industry experience with several hours of rigorous exams, annual continued education requirements and balanced this with the emotional elements inherit with wealth planning.
 By putting clients’ interests first, we can get to the heart of the matter” – Josephine DeLauretis